svsticky/sadserver/docs/shell-styleguide.md

 ## **Checklist**

 1. Use Bash, start with the following shebang:
    `#!/usr/bin/env bash`.
-1. Add some documentation that explains what the script does, including one line that shows what parameters are accepted and in what order.
-E.g. `USAGE: bootstrap-new-host.sh <HOSTNAME | IP>`.
 1. For server-side scripts:
    1. Follow it by the Ansible header:
       `# {{ ansible_managed }}`.
    1. Suffix the file name with the `j2` file extension.
+1. Add some documentation that explains what the script does, including one line that shows what parameters are accepted and in what order.
+E.g. `USAGE: bootstrap-new-host.sh <HOSTNAME | IP>`.
-1. Add abovementioned Strict Mode to the top of your script, directly following the shebang and `ansible_managed` header:
+1. Add abovementioned Strict Mode to your script:
    ```
    # Unofficial Bash strict mode
    set -eEfuo pipefail
    IFS=$'\n\t'
    ```
+1. Use Bash's extended test command, instead of the regular test construct (e.g. in if statements), because it's less [error-prone][testcommand]:
+   ~~`if [ true ]`~~ `if [[ true ]]`
 1. Run every edit through the ShellCheck linter, using a plugin in your favorite editor or by running:
    `shellcheck <PATH_TO_SCRIPT>`.

-1. Use Bash's extended test command, instead of the regular test construct (e.g. in if statements), because it's less [error-prone][testcommand]:
-   ~~`if [ true ]`~~ `if [[ true ]]`
+Templates for [local][localtemplate] and [remote][remotetemplate] scripts are available, that start you off on the right foot.

 [ShellCheck]: https://github.com/koalaman/shellcheck
 [badcode]: https://github.com/koalaman/shellcheck/blob/master/README.md#gallery-of-bad-code
 [strictmode]: http://redsymbol.net/articles/unofficial-bash-strict-mode/
 [ifs]: https://en.wikipedia.org/wiki/Internal_field_separator
 [testcommand]: https://stackoverflow.com/questions/669452/is-preferable-over-in-bash
+[localtemplate]: ./shell-local-template.sh-sample
+[remotetemplate]: ./shell-remote-template.sh.j2-sample